leach2/leach2.github.io/_posts/2026-9-10-SewingSampler.md

 ![Back](https://github.com/leach2/leach2.github.io/blob/master/assets/img/Back.HEIC)

-In retrospect the tip I would give to myself is to be more focused and neat when sketching out plans in pencil prior to stitching.
+In retrospect, the tip I would give to myself is to be more focused and neat when sketching out plans in pencil prior to stitching.
 I think I didn't put enough emphasis on that this time and cleaner sketches would have contributed to more consistent stitches, subsequently aiding to a better finished look.